 Students will need access to their school email account and Microsoft Teams.
 Students will be expected to follow their usual timetable which can be found in their Student Planner.
 Timetables can also be accessed by parents on the Xpressions App.
 Full instructions on how to download and use this App, are available on our school website.

 Students will be expected to log in to their Microsoft account at 8.50 each day for Year 7 – 11.
 Post 16 students are expected to log on at the beginning of their first lesson of the day.
-Teachers will continue to provide tasks and assessments which will be marked and feedback will be provided for students.
-Progress will be checked in a number of formats including Microsoft Forms and uploaded submissions.
+Teachers will continue to provide tasks and assessments which will be marked, and feedback will be provided for students.
+Progress will be checked in several formats including Microsoft Forms and uploaded submissions.
 We appreciate that extended writing may be challenging in these circumstances.
 Some work will be marked automatically via other digital platforms such as Seneca learning.

 Further support for students with additional needs